Divorce and Mortgage Qualification

 Can I use alimony as income to qualify for a mortgage?

-Yes, if you can document consistent receipt for 6-12 months and the obligation continues for at least three years from the anticipated closing date.
+Yes, Fannie Mae Selling Guide B3-3.1-09 specifies a minimum 6-month receipt history and 3-year continuance from the mortgage application date (not closing date) for alimony/child support qualifying income..
 You must provide the divorce decree establishing the payment and bank statements or other records showing regular receipt at the court-ordered amount.
 Non-taxable alimony may be grossed up by 25% to increase qualifying income.

 Does a divorce decree remove my name from the mortgage?